outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize examples of logic for functions (interface query design logic)

-  - demand-supply matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads
+  - function-usage-intent::output or demand::supply combination/merging/building/matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads

   - finish lists:
     - interface implementation problem type structures (suboptimal interface queries, incomplete definition routes, sub-optimal or mismatched formats)